We may receive compensation when you click on links to products from our partners.

 Use Work Resources For Work

 This one sounds simple enough, right?
 If your employer provides you with materials needed to complete your work, avoid using them for personal reasons.
 Don’t take office supplies home without permission.
 Save your work laptop or computer for work, and use your personal computer at home for non-work activities.
 Time is also a resource, so make sure you’re communicating with your supervisor if you have downtime while on the clock.
-Some employers won’t mind if you study or work on side projects between customers or a slow day, but make sure you have approval aren’t diverting time away from your work duties.
+Some employers won’t mind if you study or work on side projects between customers or a slow day, but make sure you have approval and aren’t diverting time away from your work duties.

 Respect Confidentiality